b-viguier/newrelic-memory-leak/README.md

 Also discussed [here](https://discuss.newrelic.com/t/php-agent-9-serious-memory-leak-issues/80863/56).
 This code try to provide a minimal _step to reproduce_.

+ℹ️ Should be fixed by this: https://github.com/newrelic/newrelic-php-agent/pull/123 (still waiting an official release to test it).

 ## Conditions
 * Version `9.11` does not have the issue.
 * Versions `9.12` to `9.16` have the issue.